DanielChicoUGR/docu/Documentacióm/youtube/macos/macos-shortcuts.md

-## Cut, copy, paste, and other common shortcuts
+## Cut, Copy, Paste, and other Common Shortcuts

 | keys          | description                                                                                                   |
 | :------------ | :------------------------------------------------------------------------------------------------------------ |